Sijoejohn/HP-Aruba-switch-firmware-upgrade-auto/README.md

 # Pre-requisites

 Windows PowerShell version 5.0 or above

-Posh-SSH module should be installed on windows PowerShell Install and configure a TFTP Server
+Posh-SSH module should be installed on windows PowerShell

+Install and configure a TFTP Server

 SSH should be enabled on all network devices

-All devices should be configured with same login credentials (Read only) After logging in, the devices should be in "Enable" (Privileged #) mode Network devices firmware should be in-line with industry standards Add IP address of devices into hp.txt, Cisco.txt & fortigate.txt Not recommended to run on any servers installed with SCCM, WDS or any other tftp services.
+All devices should be configured with same login credentials

+After logging in, the devices should be in "Enable" (Privileged #) mode

+Network devices firmware should be in-line with industry standards

+Add IP address of devices into hp.txt, Cisco.txt & fortigate.txt

+Not recommended to run on any servers installed with SCCM, WDS or any other tftp services.

 Login credential need to be encrypted and saved in a text file pass.txt.
 Copy the pass.txt file into the script “content” folder
 How to Convert